484 Beacon is located on the north side of Beacon, between Hereford and Massachusetts Avenue, with 482 Beacon to the

-They continued to live there during the 1897-1898 winter season, but moved soon thereafter.
-In June of 1899, Eliza Young remarried, to John Hasbrouck Scoville, a banker and broker.
+They continued to live at 484 Beacon during the 1897-1898 winter season, but moved thereafter.
+In June of 1899, Lila (Sutton) Young remarried to her second cousin, John Hasbrouck Scoville, a banker and broker.
 Her grandfather, John L. Hasbrouck, was the brother of his grandmother, Elizabeth M. (Hasbrouck) Scoville, the wife of John Frederick Scoville.
 By 1900, John and Lila Scoville were living in New York City and Mary Sutton was living in Cambridge.
 Lila (Sutton) Young Scoville continued to own 484 Beacon and lease it to others.

-During 1898-1899 winter season, it was the home of William Jones Ladd and his wife, Anna Russell (Watson) Ladd.
+During 1898-1899 winter season, 484 Beacon was the home of William Jones Ladd and his wife, Anna Russell (Watson) Ladd.
 William Ladd was a civil and mining engineer.
 Their primary residence was in Milton.

 484 Beacon was not listed in the 1900 Blue Book.

 By 1900-1901 winter season, it was the home of Miss Ellen Maria Chandler.
 She previously had lived at 346 Beacon.
 She also maintained a home, Cleaveland House, in Brunswick, Maine.
 She continued to live at 484 Beacon until her death in April of 1908.

 By 1909, 484 Beacon was the home of Dr. Francis P. Emerson and his wife, Rena P. (Colby) Emerson.
 They previously had lived at 1075 Boylston.

 Francis Emerson was an ear, nose, and throat specialist.
 He also maintained his medical office at the house, along with Dr. Charles R. C. Borden, who lived in Brookline.
 Francis and Rena Emerson continued to live there during the 1912-1913 season, after which they moved to Brookline.

-In March of 1960, the Iota-Tau Association acquired 480 Beacon and converted it into another Sigma Alpha Epsilon fraternity house.
+In March of 1960, the Iota-Tau Association acquired 480 Beacon and converted it into a second Sigma Alpha Epsilon fraternity house.

 The fraternity remained there until 1999.
 In October of 1999, the Boston Licensing Board revoked the fraternity’s dormitory license because of illegal consumption of alcohol by minors and repeated complaints by neighbors.

 On February 5, 2001, 484 Beacon was purchased from the Massachusetts Iota-Tau Association by the 484 Phi Alpha Foundation.

-In January of 2003, it converted the house into four condominium units, The 484 Beacon Street Condominium.
+On January 27, 2003, it converted the house into four condominium units, The 484 Beacon Street Condominium